khebrati/khebrati/README.md

 # Hi there 👋

 I'm a student at KNTU University who loves everything about computer science and software.
-I specialize in developing apps with .NET and C#.
+I specialize in developing multi-platform apps with kotlin

 ## Skills

-- C#
-- .NET
+- Database design and development
-- WPF
+- Kotlin programming language
+- Windows development with jvm
-- SQL Server
+- Android development

 ## Interests

-- Windows development
-- Web Development
+- ComputerScience
 - Software Engineering

 ## Contact